 Sl.No.
 Particulars Nu (million)

 i.
 Consumption of fixed capital 100

 ii.
 Net income from abroad 800

 iii.
-Gross domestic product (GDP {MP}) 15,000
+Gross domestic product (GDP MP ) 15,000

 iv.
 Subsidies by government 50

 V. Indirect taxes 75

-- Calculate:
+- 1. Calculate:

-- Net domestic product at market price
+- a.
+Net domestic product at market price

-- Gross domestic product at factor cost b.
+- b.
+Gross domestic product at factor cost

-- Net domestic product at factor cost c.
+- c.
+Net domestic product at factor cost

 - d.
 Gross national product at market price

-- Net national product at market price e.
+- e.
+Net national product at market price

-- Gross national product at factor cost f.
+- f.
+Gross national product at factor cost

-- Net national product at factor cost
+- g.
+Net national product at factor cost

 - 1. Fill in the blanks - a.
-The owner of the factor services is - b.
-The income flows from the household to the foreign sector in the form of - c.
-The withdrawal of income from the circular flow is called
+The owner of the factor services is ..... - b.
+The income flows from the household to the foreign sector in the form of ..... - c.
+The withdrawal of income from the circular flow is called ..... - d.
+The economic agent that facilitates the flow of money among different sectors in the economy in the form of saving, borrowing, and investment is ..... - e.

-- e.
 Business sector exports goods and renders services such as shipping to foreign countries.
-The receipts for the exports are in the circular flow of income. - 2.
+The receipts for the exports are ...... in the circular flow of income. - 2.
 Match each item under column A with the most appropriate item in column B.

 Column A Column B

 i.
-GNP {MP} - Depreciation a.
-GDP {FC}
+GNP MP - Depreciation a.
+GDP FC

 ii.
-NDP {MP} -NIT b.
-NNP {MP}
+NDP MP -NIT b.
+NNP MP

 iii.
-GDP {MP} +NFIA-NIT c.
-NNP {FC}
+GDP MP +NFIA-NIT c.
+NNP FC

 iv.
-NNP {FC} +DEP-NFIA d.
-NDP {MP}
+NNP FC +DEP-NFIA d.
+NDP MP

 v.
-GDP {MP} -NIT-DEP+NFIA e.
-GNP {FC}
+GDP MP -NIT-DEP+NFIA e.
+GNP FC

 f.
-NDP {FC}
+NDP FC

 - 3. Differentiate between national income and domestic income. - 4.
-Provide appropriate examples of the following in the three-sector and four-sector model. - a.
+Provide appropriate examples of the following in the three-sector and foursector model. - a.
 Leakage - b.
 Injection - 5.
 How is the circular flow model in a closed economy different from the open economy? - 6.
 Explain the role of government in the circular flow of income.